 • Furnace filter: $10-$30

 In many cases, this problem is linked to an incorrect thermostat setting or a dusty air filter that’s restricting airflow.
-Follow the steps above to fix the problem.
+Use the steps above to fix the issue.

-If this isn’t the case, make sure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll seem like your furnace is running all the time.
+If this isn’t what’s happening, ensure your thermostat is set correctly and working properly.
+If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll sound like your furnace is running all the time.

-Otherwise, there might be an issue with the blower motor or your ductwork may be leaking air, making your furnace run constantly to make up for the lost air.
+Alternatively, there might be an issue with the blower motor or your ductwork may be losing air, forcing your furnace to run continuously to make up for the lost air.

 Estimated Repair Cost